LeonLonsdale/learning-notes/pug.md

 # Mixins

-Used to create a template of a repeated element.
+Used to create a `template of a repeated element`.
 Can pass arguments in similar to a function.

 ```pug
 mixin overviewBox(label, text, icon)